a0s21en5/DBMS-Bootcamp/Day 9 - Complete SQL.md

    - Example:

      ```sql
-     SELECT * FROM customer WHERE prime_status IS NULL;
+     SELECT * FROM Worker WHERE SALARY IS NULL
      ```